kivy-garden/draggable/README.md

         restore_widget_state(self, ctx.original_state)
 ```

-Or if you want the draggable to not go back, and want it to stay the current position, overwrite the handler as follows:
+Or, if you'd prefer the draggable to stay in its current position and not return at all, override the handler as follows:

 ```python
 class MyDraggable(KXDraggableBehavior, Widget):